-• Married persons who live apart filing status
+Married persons who live apart filing status

-If you were not divorced or legally separated in 2014, you may have qualified for and filed as 'head of household' on your federal income tax return.
+If you were not divorced or legally separated in 2016, you may have qualified for and filed as 'head of household' on your federal income tax return.
 If you did, do not check the married filing separately box.
 Also, do not enter either your spouse's name or Social Security number.

-• Same-sex married tax filing guidelines
+Same-sex married tax filing guidelines

-Couples in same-sex marriages from states that recognize them should file their taxes with Indiana using the same married filing status as they used for federal tax filing purposes (see above).
+Couples in same-sex marriages should file their taxes with Indiana using the same married filing status as they used for federal tax filing purposes (see above).